Portal2001/Minecraft-lag-prevention/README.md

   - use [EntityDetection](https://www.spigotmc.org/resources/entitydetection-tile-entity-support.20588/)
     - helps to find the most populated chunks in whole world.
   - use [AntiRaidFarm](https://www.spigotmc.org/resources/antiraidfarm-block-cheaty-infinite-raid-farms.83283/)
-    - helps to stop non stop raids farms
+    - helps to stop nonstop raids farms
 ## Redstone lag
-Its commonly used by players to make farm of 0 tick(without observer or continues)
+Its commonly used by players to make 0 tick farm (without observer or continuous)
 - How to find out?
   - [spark](https://www.spigotmc.org/resources/spark.57242/)
-  - timings(this method is not recomended due to performense hit)
+  - timings(this method is not recommended due to performance hit)
 - Prevention
   - use-faster-eigencraft-redstone= true in paper.yml
     - helps to optimize redstone by papermc
   - use [Insights](https://www.spigotmc.org/resources/insights-super-configurable-region-limits-asynchronous-scans-1-18.56489/)
     - helps to limit redstone and other items per chunk to limit the use of it
   - use [AntiRedstoneClock](https://www.spigotmc.org/resources/antiredstoneclock-worldguard-plotsquard-support-1-8-1-17.18557/)
-    - helps to cut down redstone clocks accourding to TPS
+    - helps to cut down redstone clocks according to TPS
     - for teleport to the clock can use [Redstone Clock Detector](https://dev.bukkit.org/projects/redstone-clock-detector)
-## other commcom lag machines
+## Other common lag machines
   - Armor stands
     - armor-stands-tick: false in paper.yml
       - stop the tick on Armor stands